 Please read your bill very carefully.
 Bills for physician fees, which include office, procedures, anesthesia, and pathology will be marked with San Antonio Gastroenterology Associates (SAGA) and the account number will begin with “1”.
 Bills for the facility will be marked with San Antonio Gastroenterology Endoscopy Centers (SAGEC) and the account number will begin with “2”.

 You may pay your bill on the Bill Pay page.
-If you have questions about paying your SAGEC (facility) bill, please call 210-404-2942.
+If you have questions about paying your SAGEC (facility) bill or want to set up a payment plan, please call 855-258-9497.
+If you have questions or need clarifications regarding your benefits as they apply to your procedure, please call 855-335-9572.
 If you have questions about paying your SAGA (physician fees, pathology, anesthesiology) bill, please call 210-271-0606.

 LOCATIONS & DIRECTIONS